sensu/sensu-docs/content/sensu-go/6.8/api/other/ready.md

 ready
 {{< /code >}}

-If the backend configuration includes an [`agent-listen-wait-time`][2] duration, the request will result in an `HTTP/1.1 503 Service Unavailable` response.
+If the backend configuration includes an [`agent-serve-wait-time`][2] duration, the request will result in an `HTTP/1.1 503 Service Unavailable` response.
-Until the `agent-listen-wait-time` duration expires, the text response body will state that agentd is unavailable:
+Until the `agent-serve-wait-time` duration expires, the text response body will state that agentd is unavailable:

 {{< code text >}}
 agentd temporarily unavailable during startup
 {{< /code >}}

 {{% notice note %}}
-**NOTE**: `503 Service Unavailable` responses include a `Retry-After` header that lists the specified `agent-listen-wait-time` duration.
+**NOTE**: `503 Service Unavailable` responses include a `Retry-After` header that lists the specified `agent-serve-wait-time` duration.
 {{% /notice %}}

 ### API Specification